opengeospatial/HY_Features/section_7.md

 The **shape** attribute defines the linear geometric representation.
 If required, an implementation shall use a geometry type  defined in ISO19107: Spatial Schema, e.g. GM_CompositeCurve type.

 The **boundaryNetwork** association defines a network as mesh of connected boundaries.
 This concept requires a mesh of non-overlapping boundary lines, and a single linear representations of each of these.
-If required, this association may be used to identify a network the realizes in its entirety a catchment that contains the catchment which is realized by the network part.
+If required, this association may be used to identify the network which realizes as a whole the catchment that contains the catchment realized by the single part.

 | **Requirements Class** | [req/hy_hydrofeature/hydrocomplex/catchmentboundary] (req/hy_hydrofeature/hydrocomplex/catchmentboundary) |
 | --- | --- |